uOJackDu/Simple-Calculator/README.txt

-This is a simple calculator written in python.
+This is a simple calculator written in Python.

-I used the tkinter library.
+The tkinter library is used for the project.

 It supports logarithms, trig functions, and inverse trig functions.
-It evaluating the expression entered as a whole.
+It evaluates the expression entered.

 calculator.py is the calculator.